-Generally, most AdWords campaign targeting errors are unfortunately happening to small businesses who need a budget allocation as accurate as possible and the highest performance in terms of the invested amount/income earned.
+Generally, most Ads campaign targeting errors are unfortunately happening to small businesses who need a budget allocation as accurate as possible and the highest performance in terms of the invested amount/income earned.

 These small local businesses are most prone to misplacing your budget or falling into the hands of someone who does not have the necessary skills to set up a high-performing Google AdWords campaign.

 Therefore in this post we will explain step by step, what you need to do in order to set up a Google AdWords campaign and get the minimum efficiency with minimum budget.

 Google offers two ways to pay for your campaign

 – pre-pay or manual payment is a payment setting in AdWords that allows you to make payments before your ads run